Geoffrey-Claranet/Ansifactory/README.md

 > :star: Star us on GitHub — it motivates us a lot!

-Installes et configure un runner Gitlab utilisant Docker.
+Install and configure a Gitlab runner using Docker.

 ## :warning: Requirements